kzykhys/Steganography/README.md

 Steganography
 =============

-Simple implementation of Steganography (Hiding a hidden message within an image)
+Simple PHP implementation of Steganography (Hiding a hidden message within an image)

 Requirements
 ------------